Hull is nothing short of a UK front-runner for both digital connectivity and transport links.

 Hull's position as a major port city and its location near several major airports sees it benefits from some of the country's best international connections, while a £70 billion transport plan for the north of England is set to further reinforce its enviable position.

-The 30-year Transport for the North plan, designed to balance the country's economy and drive economic growth between the ports of Hull and Liverpool, is already is under way.
+The 30-year Transport for the North plan, designed to balance the country's economy and drive economic growth across the north, is already is under way.

 The plan reveals a sustained investment programme in transport that could deliver a £100 billion boost to the north's economy and create 850,000 jobs.